elusivecodes/FrostColor/README.md

 #### Shades

-- `shades` is a number indicating how shades you wish to generate, and will default to 10 if it is omitted.
+- `shades` is a number indicating how shades you wish to generate, and will default to *10*.

 ```javascript
 const shades = color.shades(shades);